Envision. Aspire. Achieve.

 Charting Careers is a Box of Rain program designed to help our youth discover personal strengths, explore "good fit" career options, gain job and internship experiences, and develop the soft skills necessary to succeed in life and throughout their careers.

 Aligned with best practices, Box of Rain’s Charting Careers program starts with youth at an early age and commits to following them throughout high school, continuously providing relationships and experiences that develop the mindset and skills needed to create pathways to independence.

-During the elementary years, the program will focus on self-discovery, self-awareness, celebrating individual differences, and confidence-building.
-Middle school youth will begin exploring their signature strengths and learning about career options.
+During the elementary years, the program focuses on self-discovery, self-awareness, celebrating individual differences, and confidence-building.
+Middle school youth begin exploring their signature strengths and learning about career options.

 High school youth will master basic life skills (such as financial literacy and job interviewing), get one-to-one assistance in pursuing their vocational and educational goals, and acquire on-the-job experience.
 Our goal is that no Charting Careers graduate will move into adulthood without a success plan and the tools to make it happen.

 IN PARTNERSHIP WITH AAC SCHOOLS...

 Developed by a certified MBTI Practitioner, Counselor, and Career/Life Coach, and guided by a team of experts that includes school counselors, a a licensed psychologist and expert in the field of prevention and youth development, a licensed clinical social worker, and education professionals, this 6-week program is currently offered at four sites during the school year.
 The program serves about 48 5th graders from underserved communities each year.

 A staff of eight AACPS guidance counselors, special educators, reading specialists, and teachers are trained to deliver the program and assess children using the Devereaux DESSA SEL evaluation tool.